Max Becker (politician): Life

-Becker was a member of the state parliament in Hesse from 1946 to 1949.
-He was a member of the Parliamentary Council in 1948/49, where he was secretary and chairman of the Committee on Electoral Law.
+After the end of the Second World War in 1945, Becker again became a member of the municipal council of Bad Hersfeld, and in 1946, he was again elected to the district council of the Hersfeld district.
+Becker was a member of the Landtag of Hesse from 1946 to 1949.
+He was a member of the parliamentary council in 1948/49, where he was secretary and chairman of the Committee on Electoral Law.
 He was a member of the German Bundestag from its first election in 1949 until his death.